There are 29 County Councils in Ireland with a total of 753 members.

 You can view a list of all local authorities.

 In October 2012 the Government published Putting People First- Action Programme for Effective Local Government (pdf) which sets out Government policy for reforms across all the main areas of local government.
-Under the Action Programme all 80 existing town authorities will be replaced by a comprehensive system of municipal districts, integrating town and county governance.
-The following local authorities will be merged:
+Under the Local Government Reform Act 2014 (pdf) all 80 existing town authorities are replaced by a comprehensive system of municipal districts, integrating town and county governance.
+The following local authorities are merged:

-There will be 31 city and county councils with integrated municipal districts.
-A councillor will be elected simultaneously to both a municipal district and the county or city council.
+There is 31 city and county councils with integrated municipal districts.
+A councillor is elected simultaneously to both a municipal district and the county or city council.

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.